 One joyous day, six months later, a throat specialist told her there was slight movement in her frozen vocal cord.
 He said it might not totally recover, might not even improve further, but his news was enough for Mary.
 That was when her real work began.
 She booked shows, sang when she could, and when she couldn’t, she would play her instruments.

 She started touring again, sometimes alone, sometimes with her brother, and sometimes with her full band.
-She wrote and co-wrote books.
-(Her novel, Wherefore Art Thou, Jane?, won first place in the Reader’s Favorite International Awards.)
-Her International fan base took a giant leap in growth.
+She co-wrote books with her mom, Jean.
+(Their novel, Wherefore Art Thou, Jane, won first place in the Reader’s Favorite International Awards.)
+She began starring in her own Nashville TV show: The Never-Ending Street, a documentary/reality type of show depicting the trials and joys of a touring musician.
+And her international fan base took a giant leap in growth.
 This was all good news, but the greatest thing that happened during this time was the recovery of her vocal cord.
 She had worked it back to life!

 On the Never-Ending Street:

-Today she produces music, produces videos (her YouTube videos have received over 15 million visits), tours extensively across the US and overseas, is co-writing a novel trilogy about the music world, and is an endorsing artist for Deering Banjos.
+Today she produces music, produces videos (her YouTube videos have received close to 30 million visits), tours extensively in the US and overseas, is writing a novel trilogy about the music world, and is an endorsing artist for Deering Banjos.
 The Deerings have named her their Goodtime Ambassador.
-Mary plays 11 instruments and has recorded 16 albums, her newest being Cold.
+Mary plays 11 instruments and has recorded 18 albums, her newest being Portrait of a Woman.
 There is not room here to tell the whole life story of Mean Mary, but if you would like to hear more of it, listen to her music—it is all there.